tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 **Test to differentiate alcohol and phenols**

-i) Phenol react with benzene diazonium chloride to form a red orange dye, but ethanol has no reaction with it.
+1. Phenol react with benzene diazonium chloride to form a red orange dye, but ethanol has no reaction with it.

-ii) Phenol gives purple colouration with neutral ferric chloride solution, alcohols do not give such coloration with FeCl<sub>3</sub> .
+2. Phenol gives purple colouration with neutral ferric chloride solution, alcohols do not give such coloration with FeCl<sub>3</sub> .

-iii) Phenol reacts with NaOH to give sodium phenoxide.
+3. Phenol reacts with NaOH to give sodium phenoxide.
 Ethyl alcohol does not react with NaOH .

 **Uses of phenol**